Nella the Princess Knight: Production

 Nella the Princess Knight is produced by Brown Bag Films in the United Kingdom.
 The series was renewed for a second season on May 24, 2017.

 Broadcast

 Nella the Princess Knight debuted on Nickelodeon in the United States on February 6, 2017.
 The series aired on Treehouse TV in Canada on May 6, 2017.
 The final three episodes of the second season were released on Paramount+ on July 21, 2021.
+Until, January 1, 2024, it was pulled from the streaming service.